coderofsalvation/coderofsalvation.github.io/_posts/2018-10-09-why-IFTTT-will-win.md

 <img src="/public/img/ifttt.jpg"/>

 <div class="message">
   Hi!
-In this post I'm explaining why I think IFTTT is lightyears ahead compared to the rest of the world.
+In this post I'll try to explain why I think IFTTT is ahead of the game.
 </div>

 ## First a bit of history